Play therapy: Models

-Nondirective play therapy
+Non-directive

-Non-directive play therapy, may encompass child psychotherapy and unstructured play therapy.
+Non-directive play therapy may encompass child psychotherapy and unstructured play therapy.
 It is guided by the notion that if given the chance to speak and play freely in appropriate therapeutic conditions, troubled children and young people will be helped towards resolving their difficulties.
 Non-directive play therapy is generally regarded as mainly non-intrusive.
 The hallmark of non-directive play therapy is that it has minimal constraints apart from the frame and thus can be used at any age.
-These approaches to therapy may originate from Margaret Lowenfeld, Anna Freud, Donald Winnicott, Michael Fordham, Dora Kalff, all of them child specialists or even from the adult therapist, Carl Rogers' non-directive psychotherapy and in his characterisation of "the optimal therapeutic conditions".
+These approaches to therapy may originate from child specialists Margaret Lowenfeld, Anna Freud, Donald Winnicott, Michael Fordham, Dora Kalff, or even from adult therapist Carl Rogers' non-directive psychotherapy and his characterisation of "the optimal therapeutic conditions".
 Virginia Axline adapted Carl Rogers's theories to child therapy in 1946 and is widely considered the founder of this therapy.
-Different techniques have since been established that fall under the realm of non-directive play therapy, including traditional sandplay therapy, play therapy using provided toys and Winnicott's Squiggle and Spatula games.
+Different techniques have since been established that fall under the realm of non-directive play therapy, including traditional sandplay therapy, play therapy using provided toys and Winnicott's squiggle and spatula games.
 Each of these forms is covered briefly below.

 Using toys in non-directive play therapy with children is a method used by child psychotherapists and play therapists.
 These approaches are derived from the way toys were used in Anna Freud's theoretical orientation.
 The idea behind this method is that children will be better able to express their feelings toward themselves and their environment through play with toys than through verbalisation of their feelings.
 Through this experience children may be able to achieve catharsis, gain more stability and enjoyment in their emotions, and test their own reality.
 Popular toys used during therapy are animals, dolls, hand puppets, soft toys, crayons, and cars.
 Therapists have deemed such objects as more likely to open imaginative play or creative associations, both of which are important in expression.